awortmann/awortmann.github.io/_pages/topics/digital_twins.md

 - M. Dalibor, N. Jansen, B. Rumpe, D. Schmalzing, L. Wachtmeister, M. Wimmer, A. Wortmann: [A Cross-Domain Systematic Mapping Study on Software Engineering for Digital Twins](../downloads/preprints/2022/Systematic_Mapping_Study_on_Digital_Twins__DT_SMS.pdf).
 To appear in: **Journal of Systems and Software**.

-You can find the domains in which digital twins are used and the related publications below:
+You can find the domains in which digital twins are used and the related publications below.
+If there are mistakes in the author names, please inform the publisher of your choice to provide proper publication data export.

 #### Construction